A landmark photographic book which portrays the lifecycle of the African Lion in all its natural beauty, drama and raw ferocity.

 Lion: Pride Before The Fall, presents a stunning collection of wild Lion photography with a clear, vital message: join the fight to protect the last remaining wild African Lions… or risk losing them forever.

-Conceived by critically-acclaimed photographer George Logan in collaboration with The Born Free Foundation, this remarkable wildlife book will bring the plight of Africa’s remaining Lions into sharp focus with its array of poignant, thought-provoking images.
+Conceived by critically-acclaimed photographer George Logan in collaboration with The Born Free Foundation, this remarkable wildlife book brings the plight of Africa’s remaining Lions into sharp focus with its array of poignant, thought-provoking images.
 This book serves as a stark reminder of all that we stand to lose.
 Because with fewer than 20,000 Lions left, the time to act is now if, together, we are to secure a future for Africa’s most iconic species.

 We will support this project with a short film, exhibitions, social media campaigns and publicity stunts, all aimed at raising funds and awareness for Lion conservation.